MACE: A Flexible Framework for Membership Privacy Estimation in Generative Models: Background

 \subsubsection{Accessible synthetic datasets}

 In the common practice of synthetic data releasing, researchers or data providers may consider releasing only generated datasets or just the generator.
 However, prior works \citep{chen2019gan, hilprecht2019monte} have shown releasing generator/synthetic datasets can cause privacy leakage.
-Specifically, for the case where a generative model is released, Cheng et al.~\citep{chen2019gan} consider the following query function $Q_S(z) = \min_{w} L_2(z, G(w))$, where $G$ is the generator released to the public.
-Alternatively, Hilprecht et al.~\citep{hilprecht2019monte} first generate a large synthetic dataset $g_1, g_2, \cdots, g_n$ using the generator and then use the following query function:
+Specifically, for the case where a generative model is released, \citet{chen2019gan} consider the following query function $Q_S(z) = \min_{w} L_2(z, G(w))$, where $G$ is the generator released to the public.
+Alternatively, \citet{hilprecht2019monte} first generate a large synthetic dataset $g_1, g_2, \cdots, g_n$ using the generator and then use the following query function:

 where $d$ is some distance metric and $U_\varepsilon$ is $\varepsilon$-ball defined on distance metric $d$.